Frequently Asked Questions

 Ever since the release of the iPad in 2010 and Apple refusing to support Flash, sites finally had a reason to switch to an alternative system to Flash.
 Many browsers and content deliverers have switched to the new standard in content delivery, HTML5.
 The latest versions of Google Chrome, Opera, and Mozilla Firefox support HTML5 and can play HTML5 content.

-If you’re still using Adobe Flash Player, it is highly recommended that you should remove it.
-Adobe Flash Player is outdated, slow, has issues, and attracts viruses.
+If you’re still using Adobe Flash Player, we highly recommend that you remove it.
+Adobe Flash Player is outdated, slow, buggy, and attracts viruses.
 Google has deprecated Adobe Flash support in Chrome and has disabled it by default.
 Firefox only allows flash on their Extended Support Release (ESR) versions and it is deprecated in the main versions.

 If that doesn’t fix it, the cause could be GPU hardware or drivers.
 A work-around is to disable Hardware Acceleration.

-This is caused by your OS detecting the monitors incorrectly and thinking it is right.
-On older OSes, you need to physically move them, or the cables around.
-On newer OSes, however, you can simply go to the Display settings and you’ll see your monitors being numbered, starting from “1”.
+This is caused by your OS detecting the positions of your monitors incorrectly.
+You can simply go to the Display settings of your OS and you’ll see your monitors with numbers on them.
 Simply drag and drop these in the correct position and you’re good to go!

 What is the best anti-virus program?